Carlosdvp/carlosv-ninja/Readme.md

         - Finallly the *solution* was to simply pull the data for one project from the store inside the project view and pass that data down into the Card as a prop.
     4. This is fine.

-### 3. Add the ability to select between List and Grid view in the projects gallery
+### 3. Added the ability to select between List and Grid view in the projects gallery

   - create a pair of buttons
     - each should have a label 'LIST View' or 'GRID View'